JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 })
 ```

+> You can achieve the same result even faster by creating the `system.dotnet.output.type` parameter with the `OutputType=WinExe` value.
+This value will be automatically written to the response (.rsp) file with .NET settings, so you do not need to set the **Command line parameters** field in TeamCity UI.
+>
-You can achieve the same result even faster by adding the "system." prefix to your parameter.
-Parameters that start with "system." are automatically passed to a build engine, so you can create the `system.dotnet.output.type` parameter with the "OutputType=WinExe" value and it will be written to the response (.rsp) file with .NET settings.
-As a result, you can skip setting the "Command line parameters" field in TeamCity.
+> This approach is based on th`system.` prefix to your parameter.
+Parameters that start with "system." are automatically passed to a build engine.
+This means you can create the `system.dotnet.output.type` parameter with the `OutputType=WinExe` value and it will be written to the response (.rsp) file with .NET settings.
+As a result, you can skip setting the **Command line parameters** field in TeamCity.
+>
+{type="tip"}

-#### Example 4: Specify Artifact Paths
+### Specify Artifact Paths
 {initial-collapse-state="collapsed"}

 When setting artifacts paths on the **Build Configuration Settings | General Settings | Artifact paths** page, you can utilize custom configuration parameters to substitute plain values.